zephyrproject-rtos/zephyr/doc/connectivity/usb/device/usb_device.rst

 * CDC EEM class, enabled with :kconfig:option:`CONFIG_USB_DEVICE_NETWORK_EEM`
 * RNDIS support, enabled with :kconfig:option:`CONFIG_USB_DEVICE_NETWORK_RNDIS`

-See :ref:`zperf-sample` or :ref:`sockets-dumb-http-server-sample` for reference.
+See :zephyr:code-sample:`zperf` or :zephyr:code-sample:`socket-dumb-http-server` for reference.
 Typically, users will need to add a configuration file overlay to the build, such as :zephyr_file:`samples/net/zperf/overlay-netusb.conf`.